danbikle/tkrapi20/README.md

 Counting them up, we see that this repo has 13 features.

 One feature I don't have but would like is daily interest rate.

+The script which generates the above features from the CSV files is genf.py